 Of course, there may be many products similar to MultCloud on the market.
 However, these similar products require users to download the installation package and install them locally.
 MultCloud only needs to register an account online to use related functions.
 Then, if you want to transfer files from Dropbox to Google Drive, it's much simpler for you to complete the operation with MultCloud using the following 3 steps.

 Step 1.
 Sign Up.
 Visit MultCloud home page and create an account using your email.

-Note: You can just create a temporary account by choosing “Experience without signing up”, and you need to remember your account and password so that you can log in next time.
+Note: You can just create a temporary account by choosing “Try without signing up”, and you need to remember your account and password so that you can log in next time.

 Step 2.
 Add Google Drive and Dropbox to MultCloud.
-After signing in, click the “Add Clouds” to select Google Drive to add; add Dropbox with your account in the same way, and click "Next" icon to go to the next step.
+After signing in, click the “Add Cloud” to select Google Drive to add; add Dropbox with your account in the same way, and then go to the next step.

-Note: From the left panel of the "Add Clouds" interface, you can check whether the cloud drive has been added successfully.
+Note: From the left panel of the "Add Cloud" interface, you can check whether the cloud drive has been added successfully.

 Step 3.
 Transfer Dropbox to Google Drive.
 Click “Cloud Transfer” to select Dropbox to choose the file you want to transfer and select Google Drive to choose the target directory.
 Then, click “Transfer Now” icon to complete the file transfer.

 - In the "Options" interface, you can choose the ways of cloud transfer by checking the functions below "General", "Email" and "Filter".